-You will quickly appreciate your garage door opener if you need to open it during a power outage.
-It’s possible for your garage door to work without electricity—you must simply open it by hand.
+You’ll quickly appreciate your garage door opener if you need to use it during a power outage.
+Your garage door can work without power— you simply have to open it by hand.
 Here’s how.

 Pull the Manual Release Cord